Author has written 5 stories for Misc. Plays/Musicals, Les Miserables, Shakespeare, and Harry Potter.

 I originally came up with this story when I started thinking that it was pity how Lily never got to witness all the incredible sacrifices Snape made because of her.
-I was also heavily influenced by my own pet peeves and annoyances concerning the tropes of SS/LE fanfiction, so consider this fic a half-hearted attempt to desconstruct some of them.
+I was also heavily influenced by least favourite tropes of SS/LE fanfiction, so consider this fic a half-hearted attempt to desconstruct some of them.

 ...Now I'm making it sound much more intellectual than it is.
 It's basically just pure melodrama from A to Z. Melodrama and crude sex jokes.
-And frustrating sexual tension which drags on foreeeever without ever seeming to result to anything.
-Yep, that basically sums it up.
+And frustrating sexual tension which drags on foreeeever.

-So, my response to that was coming up with this Lily who is incredibly flawed, makes horrible decisions, and is just as immature as a person can be at nineteen, and I've had an absolute riot writing her.
+So, my response to that was coming up with this Lily who makes horrible decisions and is just as immature as a person can be at nineteen, and I've had an absolute riot writing her.
 I thought it would be more interesting - and more fun - for her to have major character flaws she could overcome during the fic, and I also kinda liked her being a bit of a firecracker in contrast to Severus's moody, brooding emo boy.

 I also tried to rebel against some of my least favourite Snape-clichés with my portrayal of Snape by not making him the fourty-year-old virgin, by not ignoring the darker side of his character in favour of his romantic side, and by not overlooking the fact that his obsession with Lily is sorta sad and creepy and has perhaps more to do with his own lack of self-worth & his fear of taking emotional risks than with Lily actually being that awesome.
-At least in my story, I've sort of implied that he uses the unattainable Lily as a shield against potential emotional pain; being hopelessly hung up on someone he cannot have means that he has a lovely excuse to avoid getting out of his comfort zone to actually try to form meaningful & lasting relationships, which would also inevitably mean running the risk of getting his heart broken again.
-He's wise and mature in many ways, but he still has a shy fifteen-year-old's ability to process emotional agony, partly due to his painful experiences with Lily.
+I've tried to imply that he uses the unattainable Lily as a shield against potential emotional pain; being hopelessly hung up on someone he cannot have means that he has a lovely excuse to avoid getting out of his comfort zone to actually try to form meaningful & lasting relationships, which would also inevitably mean running the risk of getting his heart broken again.
+He's wise and mature in many ways, but he still has a shy fifteen-year-old's ability to process emotional agony, partly due to his painful experiences with Lily

 Push, Pull (Harry Potter):